physicsmattersmcgill/physicsmattersmcgill/_events/lecture-2021-09-22-marspanel.md

 Come and hear the exciting work that Erin Gibbons, Debarati Das, and Richard Léveillé do related to Mars, its habitability, and the high-tech robots that we land on its surface!
 You have questions?
 They have answers!
 This will be an interactive event where you will be able to ask questions and have the panelists discuss them at length.
 We also strongly encourage to ask questions in advance!
 Any question related to Mars, ask here: <https://forms.gle/WU1X4RWQb4pifzz99>
-As usual, the event will be taking place over Zoom (link will be posted shortly), and livestreamed to Youtube.
+As usual, the event will be taking place over Zoom, and livestreamed to Youtube.
 Go to our Facebook event page for details on how-to stream! <https://fb.me/e/dNY4metHD>
 See you on September 22nd!

 ...